 The relationship between Uber and Brazil has been a bit of a rollercoaster.

 It arrived in 2014, BUT some rides ended up in kidnapping, robbery, and even murder.
 There have been some pretty nasty experiences of people using Uber in Brazil, and a whole string of complaints from Brazilian users.

 However, Uber has responded by investing $70 million into a Sao Paulo office that supports Uber’s efforts in Brazil.

-For the most part, Uber IS safe to use in Brazil, but you shouldn’t feel a false sense of security just because you’re using Uber.
-BAD THINGS CAN HAPPEN.
+For the most part, Uber is safe to use in Brazil, but you shouldn’t feel a false sense of security just because you’re using Uber.

 To avoid trouble, only accept rides from drivers with lots of positive reviews.
 There will be tons of options to pick from, so don’t be afraid to cancel if you don’t feel good about a driver’s record (or lack thereof).

 Sleep safe!
 Choose your hotel, hostel or Airbnb ahead of time so you’re not last-minute booking a less-secure place.